talmeym/regurgitator-core/README.md

 constructs
 ----------

-regurgitator-core provides the following steps:
+regurgitator-core provides the following basic steps:
-- sequence
+- sequence -- a collections of steps, run one after another
-- decision
+- decision -- a collection of steps where rules and conditions dictate which steps are run -

 modules
 -------